toru173/nomi-discord-python/README.md

 !['Bot' Screenshot](./docs/images/readme/'Bot'%20Screenshot.png)

 We need to give your Nomi permission to access certain information about users on you Discord server, like their username, what they wrote in their message, and whether or not they're online.
-Scroll down and check that everything underneath 'Privileged Gateway Intents' is on, like in the following image:
+Scroll down and check that everything underneath 'Privileged Gateway Intents' is on.

 !['Pivileged Gateway Intents' Screenshot](./docs/images/readme/'Pivileged%20Gateway%20Intents'%20Screenshot.png)